Capital Improvement Plan

 - Traffic Thoroughfare Plan – this report is designed to identify traffic mobility improvements.

-- Water Master Plan and Sewer Master Plan – these plans identify critical supply and collection infrastructure expansion.
+- Water Master Plan and Sewer Master Plan (coming soon) – these plans identify critical supply and collection infrastructure expansion.

 Additional planning documents include:

 - Long Range Facilities Master Plan (in the future)

 - Parks Master Plan and the Trails Master Plan